konradwojda/HYU-AI-G08/README.md

 ### Infrastructure
 For training the models, we decided to use __Amazon SageMaker Studio Lab__, a cloud-based machine learning environment that offers free access to computational resources for building, training, and deploying machine learning models.
 This platform provides preconfigured environments with essential libraries and tools, allowing users to start their projects without the need for extensive setup.

-Our choice of SageMaker Studio Lab was motivated by its capability to provide reliable computational power without incurring additional costs, effectively addressing the hardware limitations of our local machines.
+Our choice of SageMaker  Lab was motivated by its capability to provide reliable computational power without incurring additional costs, effectively addressing the hardware limitations of our local machines.
 The environment supports seamless integration with Python-based machine learning frameworks such as PyTorch, TensorFlow, and Scikit-learn, enabling flexibility and compatibility with our project requirements.

 We utilized G4dn.xlarge instance, which feature NVIDIA Tesla T4 GPU, 4 virtual CPUs, 16 GiB of memory, and 125 GB of NVMe SSD storage.
 These specifications allowed us to handle the computational demands of training deep learning models on a dataset of approximately 190,000 images.

-SageMaker Studio Lab's intuitive interface and robust infrastructure provided us with the necessary tools to develop, train, and evaluate our models effectively within the constraints of the platform's free-tier offering of four GPU hours per session.
+SageMaker  Lab's intuitive interface and robust infrastructure provided us with the necessary tools to develop, train, and evaluate our models effectively within the constraints of the platform's free-tier offering of four GPU hours per session.

 ### Brief Code Explanation
 In this section, the code will be described.
 For detailed explanations of all parts of the code, please visit [Code Explanation](https://github.com/konradwojda/HYU-AI-G08/blob/main/docs/code_explanation.md).
 The main files of our project and their tasks are: